krzychb/toit-samples/climate-tft/README.md

   return bme
 ```

-The second part is an endless loop to read measurement of the sensor using the driver and printing them on a terminal.
+The second part is an endless loop to read measurements of the sensor using the driver and printing them on a terminal.

 ```python
 main: